CESP-ExpHer/Programming_Tips/README.md

 1.251669e-206
 ```
 ## VROOM a Fast Way to read or write Big Text Data in R
-If you work with big text data files, one of the best and fast way to read/write them is using "vroom" library in R. Here is the comparison of some R commands and **vroom** functions [[Ref]](https://cran.r-project.org/web/packages/vroom/readme/README.html):
+If you work with big text data files, one of the best and fastest ways to read/write them is using the "vroom" library in R. Here is the comparison of some R commands and **vroom** functions [[Ref]](https://cran.r-project.org/web/packages/vroom/readme/README.html):
 <div align="center">
 <kbd>
   <img src="Images/vroom_comparison.JPG"/>